History of the Warthog

 “We never anticipated the Warthog brand would become so successful, but the demand for the new, anti-snob logo quickly became one of Britches’ best-selling items during our 25 years.”
 Hindin said.

-Matt Carson, a Washington DC area entrepreneur, was introduced to Rick Hindin by their mutual friend Leland Schwartz in the Spring of 2019.
+Matt Carson, a Virginia entrepreneur, was introduced to Rick Hindin by their mutual friend Leland Schwartz in the Spring of 2019.
 Matt's passion for the Britches Warthog brand going back to his middle school days prompted him to propose bringing the Warthog back.
 Within a week the two hammered out a deal and the Britches Warthog was reborn.

 The mission of Britches Warthog is to produce the highest quality, ruggedly fashionable, casual sportswear at reliably reasonable prices, while focusing on the ecological impact to the planet.
 Every aspect of the operation requires the smallest environmental impact possible from the organic or recycled materials used to requiring bulk shipments reducing the carbon footprint of multiple smaller shipments.